 14.2.
 Punctuality

 Eurostat publishes the data once their validation process has been completed (see section 14.1).
-If some of the data returns arrive after the legal deadline or major quality issues are detected in the data validation procedure, this might lead to delays in the data release.
+If some of the data submissions arrive after the legal deadline or major quality issues are detected in the data validation procedure, this might lead to delays in the data release.

 15.1.
 Comparability - geographical